aliFetvaci61/my-movies/README.md

 In the project directory, you can run:
 ### `npm install`
 ### `npm start`

+Run the json-server to use fake apis other cmd or terminal:
 ### `npx json-server --watch src/api/movies.json --port 3002`

 Runs the app in the development mode.<br />